centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-devices-eltek-enexus-snmp.md

 ### UNKNOWN: SNMP GET Request : Timeout

-This message generally means that you are not using the right snmp version or community.
+This message generally means that you are not using the right SNMP version or community.
 It could also indicate that a third-party device like a firewall is blocking the SNMP UDP/161 request.

 ### UNKNOWN: SNMP GET Request : Cant get a single value.

-This error message often refers to the following issues:
+This error message can refer to the following issues:
-  - the Eltek eNexus device doesn't support the MIB used by the plugin
+  - the Eltek eNexus device doesn't support the MIB used by the Plugin
   - the targeted SNMP OID cannot be fetched because of insufficient privileges on the device